Chronic Pain is an Invisible Disability

 Due to prolonged pain, the pain points become super sensitive to the pain signals and as a result, they amplify the experienced pain.
 Moreover, once all these changes take place, reversing them is almost impossible.

-Medical students these days lack training for chronic pain patients.
+Medical students these days lack training about chronic pain patients.
 In fact, they only get a few hours of information on this topic.
-Because of the lack of sufficient understanding of the pain that a large number of people have to live with and how it works, doctors as well as medical practitioners, term the patient’s experience as an exaggeration.
+Due to the lack of sufficient understanding of the pain, that a large number of people have to live with and how it works, doctors as well as medical practitioners, term the patient’s experience as an exaggeration.

-In other words, this means that doctors end up denying a certain disability since it is not physically visible to the eye.
+In other words, this means that doctors end up denying some disability since it is not physically visible to the eye.